 The Wine List and the Room

 Wine program at Bastible operates on its own terms.
 The list has been described by reviewers as funky and fascinating, which in this context means a bias toward natural and low-intervention producers, wines with texture and character rather than technical polish.
-This is a considered editorial position for a restaurant at this price tier, and it aligns the wine list with the kitchen's disposition toward produce that carries its own story.
+This is a considered editorial position for a restaurant at this price tier, and it aligns the wine list with the kitchen's produce-first approach.
 At restaurants operating in the €€€€ bracket with a Michelin star, the default expectation is a classical cellar with depth in Burgundy and Bordeaux.
 Bastible's list represents a different proposition, one that rewards engagement over brand familiarity.

 Bastible in the Broader Dublin Context